SoftwarePlumbers/typed-patch/README.md

 This works in many cases, but not when the patch contains properties that do not exist in the patched object.
 In this case, we need to implement a getAttrProps static method which takes a name argument and returns an object containing a factory method (`elementFactory`) or an object type `elementType` suitable for populating the property of that name.

-## Array properties
+## Array and Map properties

-In the case of array properties, getAttrProps may also return the following metadata:
+In the case of array and map properties, getAttrProps may also return the following metadata:

 * `collectionElementType` the type of elements in the array
 * `collectionElementFactory` a factor object for creating new array elements
+* `sorted` defines if a map can be assumed to be sorted by its key (avoiding a re-sort)
 * `map` determines if an array can be treated as a map.
+If so, the additional properties below are needed
+* `key` a function that can extract a unique ID from the array element (e.g. `e=>e.id`)
-* `key` the name of a property that uniquely identifies elements in the array (defaults to 'key')
+* `value` a function that can extract a value from the array element (e.g. to `e=>e`)
+* `entry` a function that can construct a array element from a key/value pair (e.g. `(k,v)=>v`)
-* `keyComparator` a comparator object for comparing keys
+* `keyComparator` a comparator object for comparing keys, required if key values cannot be compared with >,<,===
-* `sorted` defines if the array can be assumed to be sorted by `key`

 Maps are diffed and merged by comparing a sorted lists of key values; the order of maps may not be preserved in the merge operation.
-For a map to be successfully patched, it must possess a key property.
-Non-maps are diffed using an LCS algorithm.
-As of now, the 'key' and 'keyComparator' options are only significant for maps.
+Arrays are diffed using an LCS algorithm, unless the 'map' option is true in which case they are diffed as Maps using the values extracted by the key and value functions.